 How long is the actual hypnosis session?

 Your actual hypnosis session lasts a full 30 to 35 minutes.
-I feel this is necessary to rapid results.
+I feel this is necessary for rapid results.
 This is a good question to ask your hypnotist beforehand, as many hypnotists will devote only 20 to 25 minutes to an actual session.

 Q. What happens in a typical session?
 What can I expect?

 A. During the session I will ask you what your main goals are, what specific thoughts, attitudes or behaviors you’d like to change, what seems to trigger certain behavior habits, and how your life would be better if this were not a problem for you.

-You’ll be asked to give me a brief history of your behavior, anything that may have been a contributing factor, what makes the situation better or worse, and why you want to change a behavior.
+You’ll be asked to give me a brief history of your behavior, anything that may have been a contributing factor, what makes the situation better or worse, and why you want to change your behavior.

 Together, we’ll identify any self-limiting beliefs and determine specific goals for each session.
 Based upon my experience, I will offer recommendations for each session, but ultimately what I work upon is up to you.
 You determine what you want to achieve first.
 I like to incorporate some self-esteem and stress reduction suggestions in every session because research shows that when you are feeling better about yourself, it is just plain easier to lose weight, quit smoking, stop worrying and achieve your goals.